Inspired by Glass

-Glass may be a humble material, but it has a myriad of uses in the kitchen.
+Glass may be a humble material, but it has a myriad of uses in luxury kitchens UK.
 If there’s one trend that is catching the imagination of anyone planning a new kitchen, it’s using glazing.
 From a Crittall-style pantry to an antique-style glazed cabinet, glass has everyone interested.

-Mirrored glass is currently trending; used a splashback it can really open up the space, creating an illusion of width.
+Mirrored glass is currently trending in high end kitchens; using a splashback can really open up the space, creating an illusion of width.
 It’s particularly useful in compact or galley kitchens, where space is at a premium.
 A current favourite is in an Antique Bronze finish, which has a subtle tone that suits most contemporary schemes.
-Or you could take the plunge and replace your entire splashback with a window, as architect Simon Whitehead (simonwhitehead.com) did in a recent project we collaborated on.
+Or you could take the plunge and replace your entire splashback with a window.

-If you have a piece of glazed freestanding bespoke furniture, such as a hand painted Roundhouse Nightingale cabinet, with glass shelves, an antiqued mirrored back is a beautifully decorative design detail and is a gorgeous way of displaying glassware.
+If you have a piece of glazed freestanding bespoke furniture in your luxury kitchen, such as a hand painted Roundhouse Nightingale cabinet, with glass shelves, an antiqued mirrored back is a beautifully decorative design detail and is a gorgeous way of displaying glassware.

 Whatever your style, don’t overlook glass as a beautiful addition to your bespoke kitchen.